 From creating anatomical models to patient-matched devices and more, point-of-care manufacturing is a quickly growing area for additive manufacturing.
 These sessions will explore some of the latest applications and processes used in a clinical setting.

-Whether using additive manufacturing for serialized implants or patient-matched devices, the quality, regulatory, and technology considerations are critical.
-Attend this session to understand what you need to do and ways to improve the process.
+Whether using additive manufacturing for serialized implants or patient-matched devices, the quality, process validation, and technology considerations are critical.
+Attend this session to hear the technology and process improvement.

 This session contains an interesting mix of concepts and capabilities supporting new processes with a primary focus on metal and hybrid machines.
 Hear about high volume and large build volume printers, liquid metal and composite 3D printing.
 This session will also focus on smaller less expensive metal printers with a glimpse into the next generation of manufacturing.